Trans Pennine Trail: Route

 The main west–east trail starts at Southport, then heads south through the suburbs of Liverpool, through Widnes, Warrington, Manchester, Stockport and Hadfield.
 It then crosses the Peak District, heading up the Longdendale valley via the Longdendale Trail to Woodhead, then down through Dunford Bridge and Penistone, Doncaster, Selby, Hessle, Hull and Hornsea.
 This route covers 207 mi.
 Between Southport and Selby it is National Cycle Network, Route 62 and from Selby to Hornsea, NCN Route 65.

 There is also a north–south trail that runs from Leeds and through Wakefield.
 It then passes through Barnsley and crosses over the main trail in the Dearne Valley area.
 After that it continues south to Sheffield and the Rother Valley Country Park before terminating in Chesterfield.
 This is NCN Route 67 and is 70 mi long.

 The route also has several deviations and loops in South Yorkshire, including one to Rotherham, NCN Route 6 and NCN Route 627 south of Penistone.
 Another 15 mi spur runs from Selby to York, NCN Route 65.

 The cross-continent European walking route E8 uses the trail between Hull and Liverpool to cross England.
-It also crosses both the eastern and western routes of the European walking route E2.
+It also crosses both the eastern and western routes of European walking route E2.